 However, launching a Chinese version of your website can be stressful if you aren’t sure where to start.
-Further, there is the care that has to be taken into account to remain an accessible website given China’s internet policies.
+Keep in mind to create an accessible website in accordance with China’s internet policies.

-In this article, learn more about the proven ways to easily and readily build the foundations of a website for Chinese customers that will help you market your brand to match their styles.
+In this article by Tenba Group, we reveal 7 proven ways to easily and readily build the foundations of a website for Chinese customers.
+This will help you market your brand to match their styles.

 Solutions to Building a Website for Chinese Customers

-Building a website for Chinese customers is not about simply cloning an English website into the Chinese version and then using a .cn domain to feature it.
+Building a website for Chinese customers is not about simply cloning an English website and using a .cn domain.
 Sure, it seems like the easy fix to consider translating your website not only in Chinese but also in many languages.

-The problem is that your potential Chinese customers are quite different from the customers in other parts of the world.
+The challenge is that your potential Chinese customers are quite different from the customers in other parts of the world.
 As such, your Chinese website should reflect these unique differences if you want your brand to be compelling.
-Below are some established methods you can employ to build a memorable website for Chinese customers.
+Below are the 7 most important methods to build a powerful website for Chinese customers.

 1. Use a Local Domain Name Extension

 The internet in China follows strict regulations and guidelines.
-As such, many websites and servers are blocked in mainland China for failing to meet these requirements.
-Hong Kong, although technically within China, operates as an autonomous region in terms of internet authority.
+As such, many foreign websites and servers are blocked in mainland China for failing to meet these requirements.
+Hong Kong operates as an autonomous region in terms of internet authority.

 2. Host your Website on a Chinese Server

-Accessing websites in China can generally be slow when the connection is from outside China given that many websites get blocked or become restricted under the country’s internet policies.
+Accessing websites in China can generally be slow when the connection is from outside China as the country’s internet policies ban many websites.

-Hosting your website in mainland China can help to improve the speed and stability of your website to reach Chinese customers.
-However, using a local server in Mainland China would require that you apply to China’s Ministry of Industry and Information Technology for an ICP (Internet Content Provider) license.
+Hosting your website in mainland China helps to improve the speed and stability of your website to reach Chinese customers.
+However, using a local server in mainland China requires that you apply to China’s Ministry of Industry and Information Technology for an ICP (Internet Content Provider) license.

-Most ICP licenses are only given to companies with a physical presence in the country, so unless you plan on building physical structures in China, this is not a viable option.
-However, agencies in China are offering this ICP license to foreign companies and Tenba Group is currently drafting new plans to help businesses with this service.
+And ICP licenses are typically only for companies with a physical presence in the country.
+So, unless you plan on building physical structures in China, this is not a viable option.
+However, agencies in China are offering this ICP license to foreign companies and Tenba Group is excited to help your business with this service.

-Nonetheless, a great solution would be to host your website in Hong Kong.
-By hosting in Hong Kong, your brand can enjoy the benefits of geographical proximity to mainland China, which will increase the accessibility of your website to Chinese customers.
+A great alternative is to host your website in Hong Kong.
+This way, your brand can enjoy the benefits of geographical proximity to mainland China, which increases the accessibility of your website to Chinese customers.

 If you do not intend to use a Chinese server, ensure that your chosen server is not blocked in China by following up on the latest regulations and policies.
 Otherwise, your website may be inaccessible to your intended target Chinese audience.